 It’s not just about the client either.
 Search engines use reviews when determining a site’s ranking.
 Let’s look at how reviews impact search rankings and what you need out of an online review management system.

-Online Reviews and Local Search Ranking
+Do Online Reviews Impact Local Search Ranking?

 Google and other search engines use a variety of factors when determining local search rankings.
 There are dozens of ranking factors in all, and law firms need to focus on the most important.
 Review signals are among the most important ranking factors, so extra care needs to be put into reputation management for lawyers.